-As a seller interviews each agent, often the estimate of value creeps upward.
+As a seller interviews agents, home value estimates often creeps upward.
 Maybe the first agent knows there will be two other agents competing for the listing, so the first agent names an astronomical figure.
-The second agent, upon hearing the first agent's price, beats it.
+The second agent, on hearing the first agent's price, beats it.
 The third agent comes in higher yet.

+A seller who chooses an agent based on which estimate is highest without considering other factors is the ultimate loser.
 Yet almost every seller operates in this manner.
 It's a shame because so few agents take the time to educate sellers that other factors such as marketing plans and the agent's negotiation abilities are far more important than the estimate of value.

 Free Advertising for the Agent

-Agents Find Buyers Through Listings
+Finding Buyers Through Listings

 But interest in a home typically wanes after a few weeks, so there are fewer buyers for that home when the price falls.
-Buyers also think there is something wrong with a home that doesn't sell right away or they worry the seller dropped the price because a major defect was discovered.
-Price reductions hurt.
-They hurt the seller, and they often make a buyer wonder how much lower the price could drop.
-So, a buyer will often offer even less after a price reduction.
+Buyers also think that there is something wrong with a home that does not sell right away or are worried that the seller may have dropped the price because a major defect was discovered.
+Price reductions hurt the seller and often make a buyer wonder how much lower the price could drop.
+So a buyer will typically offer even less after a price reduction.